Uffe Elbæk: The Alternative (2013–2020)

-On 23 February, Uffe Elbæk made use of Twitter to break the news that The Alternative had gathered enough signatures to become eligible to take part in the forthcoming parliamentary election.
+On 23 February, Elbæk made use of Twitter to break the news that The Alternative had gathered enough signatures to become eligible to take part in the forthcoming parliamentary election.
 This was officially confirmed and accepted by the Interior Ministry on 23 March, when the party was granted the acceptance on the electoral lists.

 At the Parliamentary election on 18 June, the Alternative obtained 4.8% of the votes (168,788), which gave them nine seats in the parliament.
-Uffe Elbæk received 18,796 personal votes, thereby attaining the 10th-most personal votes this election.
+In a famous interview on election night, Elbæk tried to speak, but instead ended up saying "Jamenahrmendedevadvadee … man, this is crazy!"
+Elbæk himself received 18,796 votes, thereby attaining the 10th-most personal votes of the election.
 He was nominated by the party to run for Prime Minister in the election, but lost to the leader of the Social Democrats, Mette Frederiksen.

-In addition to Uffe Elbæk, the members of the parliamentary group of The Alternative include Carolina Maier, Josephine Fock, Christian Poll, Torsten Gejl, Rasmus Nordqvist, Ulla Sandbæk, Roger Matthisen, and René Gade.

 Independent Greens (2020–2022)

 In March 2020, Elbæk along with Sikandar Siddique, Susanne Zimmer, and Niko Grünfeld, left The Alternative after allegations that leader Josephine Fock had verbally abused members of the party.
 Fock had been elected to succeed Elbæk in February.
 On 7 March, a slim majority in the central board gave Fock their support, with ten voting for and seven against.
 Following the decision, the party's local branch in Elbæk's constituency demanded that he publicly express full support of Fock, or they would withdraw their support of Elbæk.
 On 9 March, Elbæk left the party, saying he "no longer recognized" the party he founded.

 The four formed the Independent Greens as a "responsible, climate-conscious and anti-racist party," and Siddique was elected leader.

 In late November 2021, Elbæk, together with Katarina Ammitzbøll, aided former Hong Kong lawmaker Ted Hui, who was under criminal investigation, to obtain a visa to leave Hong Kong.
 Hui used this opportunity to self-exile, as he announced shortly after arriving.
 Danish reports said that Hong Kong authorities would seek to have Ammitzbøll and Elbæk extradited.